Ninja Infestation

 As of this writing, the iNaturalist database has 43,039 worldwide observations of the Ruddy Duck.
 Its conservation status is of least concern.

 The wood duck looks like someone accidentally dropped a full paint palette on it.
 It is stunningly colorful.
 I have found wood ducks at Santee Lakes in summer and winter.
-Although the wood ducks are migratory, I read that many in the Pacific flyway stay year-round.
+Although the wood ducks are migratory, many in the Pacific flyway stay year-round.
 And who could blame them?
-It’s worth a trip to Santee Lakes just to see them, but it is a birding paradise.
+It’s worth a trip to Santee Lakes to see them.
+Even if you don’t, Santee Lakes is a birding paradise.

 As of this writing, the iNaturalist database has 79,931 worldwide observations of the Wood Duck.
 Its conservation status is of least concern.